abrigham1/abrigham/README.md

 vagrant up
 ```

-While that is running modify your hosts file adding the proper ipaddress and hostname from your
+While that is running modify your hosts file adding the proper ipaddress and hostname
-Homestead.yaml file (192.168.10.10 abrigham.loc).
+(127.0.0.1 abrigham.localhost).

 Once homestead has booted you should be able to access it locally by navigating to abrigham.app.